Gold Price Guide 65% Off | Extended to 12/31!

 NOBLE6 blog

-Breathing Easy: The Importance of CARB-Certified Catalytic Converters for California
+The Importance of CARB Compliant Catalytic Converters

-A CARB-certified catalytic converter is a type of catalytic converter that meets the California Air Resources Board’s strictly enforced emissions standards.
+A CARB compliant catalytic converter is a type of catalytic converter that meets the California Air Resources Board’s strictly enforced emissions standards.
 These standards’ primary goal is to reduce air pollution and improve air quality in California.
 To accomplish this, the California Air Resources Board establishes emissions limits that are stricter than the federal regulations established by the Environmental Protection Agency (EPA).

-In California, the use of a CARB-certified catalytic converter is required, and it must be installed on all vehicles sold in the state.
+In California, the use of a CARB compliant catalytic converter is required, and it must be installed on all vehicles sold in the state.
 This is because California has some of the worst air quality in the country, and the state has a rich history of actively diminishing emissions and improving air quality.

 To be CARB-certified, a catalytic converter must pass a rigorous testing process that includes measuring its ability to reduce emissions from a vehicle.
 The vehicle is tested by running it on a dynamometer, which imitates real-world driving conditions, and assessing the emissions from the vehicle’s exhaust.
 To be certified, the catalytic converter must demonstrate that it effectively reduces emissions to the levels required by the California Air Resources Board.